What is a procurement manager? Role, responsibilities, challenges and resources

 To achieve their goals, procurement managers may use a number of tools, processes and resources.

-Certainly there is a lot of great technology available to bring digital transformation to procurement.
-Available solutions target a range of procurement functions from RFPs to vendor management.
+Certainly there is a lot of great procurement technology available.
+Solutions target a range of procurement functions from RFPs to vendor management.
 When seeking procurement and strategic sourcing solutions, G2 and Capterra are great places to start your research.

 Associations and groups for procurement professionals